 In the garden, sasanqua camellias grow as evergreen shrubs from a compact one metre high to more than four metres high.
 Large forms left unpruned may become small trees.
 Sasanquas can be grown as specimen plants but their ideal role in the garden is to be grown as dwarf, medium or tall hedges.
 Camellias can also be grown in large containers in a courtyard, on a deck, or as statement plants at the main entrance to your home.
 Where space is restricted, train them as espaliers flat against a wall.
 They can also be shaped as topiary balls or as more fanciful forms.

 Sasanqua camellias form a dense evergreen hedge 2 to 3 metres tall in three to five years.
 When selecting camellias for hedging, choose named varieties that grow to the height and width required and space them 50 to 90 centimetres apart.
 Install a drip or micro-spray irrigation system along the length of the hedge to aid watering.
 Use stakes to support the new plants.
-The stakes can be removed as the trunk thickens after the first year.
+Remove the stakes as the trunk thickens after the first year.

 One of the fastest-growing varieties for a hedge is ‘Plantation Pink’, which has single pink flowers.
 It is also suited to espalier.